esl-epfl/x-heep/Debug.md

 ### Questasim

-To simulate your application with Questasim using the remote_bitbang server, you need to compile you system adding the flag `use_jtag_dpi`:
+To simulate your application with Questasim using the remote_bitbang server, you need to compile you system adding the following FuseSoC parameter:

 ```
-make questasim-sim FUSESOC_FLAGS="--flag=use_jtag_dpi"
+make questasim-sim FUSESOC_FLAGS="--JTAG_DPI=1"
 ```

 then, go to your target system built folder